z1digitalstudio/developers-handbook/README.md

 - 'Develop' branch should contain the staging version of the code.
 'Master' is his parent branch.

 ###### [Rule [G004](#rule-g004)]
-- Avoid push to 'master' or 'develop' directly.
+- Avoid pushing to 'master' or 'develop' directly.
 Always create a new branch and then a pull request.

 ###### [Rule [G005](#rule-g005)]
 - New branch must start from 'develop'.
 If you need some code from other branch still not merged, this new branch should start from the dependent branch.